selectel/terraform-examples/modules/mks/cluster/README.md

   * `cluster_id` - ID of the created MKS cluster.

-  * `project_id` - ID of the VPC project of where the cluster is located.
+  * `project_id` - ID of the Cloud project of where the cluster is located.

-  * `region` - VPC region of where the cluster is located.
+  * `region` - Cloud region of where the cluster is located.